kshfahmd/auth-backend-node/README.md

 This is a beginner-friendly backend project built using Node.js and Express.js.

-The project demonstrates basic user authentication concepts such as user registration, login, password hashing, and API testing using Postman.
+It demonstrates basic user authentication concepts such as user registration, login, password hashing, and API testing using Postman.

+---